safe-global/safe-apps-sdk/guides/drain-safe-app/03-display-safe-assets.md

 # Display a list of Safe's assets

-Let's add a table that displays Safe's owned assets to the app.
-You need the following pieces:
+Let's add a table that displays Safe's owned assets to the App.
+But first, you need the following pieces:

 1. A function that fetches the assets
 2. Table component
-3. Add the table component to the app
+3. Add the table component to the App

 Create a file `src/hooks/useSafeBalances.ts` with the following content: